 Anyway, back to that phenomenal food.
+The West Side offers something a bit unique from other Saint Paul cuisine.
 Below are our picks for the top restaurants in our favorite neighborhood across the river from downtown.
 A majority of these restaurants sit along Cesar Chavez Boulevard, the main strip in what has become known as “District del Sol” due to its predominantly Mexican influence.
 And, before you get all up in our grill about places we forgot, please remember that West Side is not the same as West Saint Paul (which is actually a different city entirely).

 Babani’s Kurdish Restaurant

 Babani’s, the first Kurdish restaurant to open in the United States in 1997 moved from its original location to Saint Paul’s West Side in 2016.
 Not to be lumped in with all other Middle Eastern food, Babani’s Kurdish delicious dishes are uniquely their own.

 Minnesota BBQ from pit to plate.
 That’s what you’ll get at Black Market STP’s food truck, parked on West Side’s Isabel Street every Friday at 5 p.m.
 You’ll want to place your pick-up order in advance (like, by Thursday afternoon) to guarantee your meat of choice.

 Boca Chica & Boca Chica Taco House